benlhy/Padauk/README.md

 4. Motor Controller - This project converts the PFS173 into a motor controller with position control loop and the ability to control it over SPI.
 5. TouchPad - This project converts the PFS173 into a touchpad and converts the readings into pinout values.
 6. Sleepy - This project explores the use of `stopexe` as a way to sleep and save power
+7. Capacitive Sensor - This project demonstrates capacitive sensing with sleep by combining the Touchpad and Sleepy projects

 # Building